Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

 Modafinil increases orexin, norepinephrine, dopamine, cortisol, and histamine production.
 When this happens, we quickly burn through micronutrients like magnesium, B vitamins, and zinc.

-Amino acids are also important, including L-Tryptophan and L-Tyrosine.
 These serve as precursors to dopamine, norepinephrine, serotonin, and the sleep-regulating neurotransmitter, melatonin.

-How To Manage Nutritional Deficiencies On Modafinil
+How to Manage Nutritional Deficiencies from Modafinil

-The best way to avoid problems with micronutrient depletion on Modafinil is to ensure we’re eating enough high-quality food throughout the day.
+The best way to avoid problems with micronutrient depletion on modafinil is to ensure we’re eating enough high-quality food throughout the day.
 This is important even if we don’t feel hungry.

-Nutritional supplements can also be very helpful, especially if taking Modafinil on a regular basis.
+Nutritional supplements can also be very helpful, especially if taking modafinil on a regular basis.